-Core Profession Specific 1.3.1 Develop compliance policy, processes and systems Profession-specific services, as listed in the 1.3.2 Manage practitioners with registration restrictions (conditions and undertakings), suspension or cancellation National Board's regulatory plan and annual budget.
+Core Profession Specific 1.3.1 Review, implement and continuously improve nationally consistent compliance policy, processes and systems Profession-specific services, as listed in the National Board's regulatory 1.3.2 Manage practitioners with registration restrictions (conditions and undertakings), suspension or cancellation plan and annual budget.
 1.3.3 Undertake the intake and assessment of offence complaints, assessment of all advertising offence complaints and the ongoing management of low and moderate risk advertising complaints under the Advertising Compliance and Enforcement Strategy .
 1.3.4 Manage the development and maintenance of the National Restrictions Library 1.3.3 Oversee the ongoing development and reporting of performance measures for monitoring of practitioner's compliance